Glutamine: essential amino acid for your well-being

 glutamine benefits

-Everything you need to know about this non-essential amino acid, also known as L-glutamine!
+Everything to know about this non-essential amino acid, also known as L-glutamine!

 I. Origin of glutamine